Why don’t most investors succeed?

 And this year I will take the risk and guarantee your satisfaction with the event – so why not join us?

 Investment Mistake #2: Blindly turning your investments over to a “professional” to do your investing for you.

 The temptation is great to go to a financial planner and invest in a “diversified portfolio of professionally managed securities” and hope for the best.

 As for me, I am not comfortable passively allowing other people, most of who are still financially struggling employees themselves, be in control of my financial destiny.

 To be frank, seeing the results this has achieved for others, that scenario scares me!

-I know that because I’ve invested the time and energy to cultivate the investing skills that I can consistently outperform “the market.”
+I know that because I’ve invested the time and energy to cultivating the investing skills that I can consistently outperform “the market.”

-When you join us at Wealth Retreat – and that’s really just over a month away- that’s what our expert faculty will be teaching you.
+When you join us at Wealth Retreat – and that’s really just around the corner – that’s what our expert faculty will be teaching you.

 Does this take more effort?

 But remember that the stakes are incredibly high and the price of not making the investment in yourself could be financially fatal for you and your family.